adrianchinghc/adrianchinghc.github.io/README.md

-# Personal Site of Adrian Ching
+# Personal Website of Adrian Ching

 Generate Article
 * `bundle exec middleman article "Title of Blogpost"` to generate new article